felixerdy/GSM-Temperature-senseBox/README.md

 Edit `CONFIG.h.example` and change insert your SIM PIN Code, senseBox ID, sensor IDs and your APN Provider.
 Save the file as `CONFIG.h`.

 ### Upload
-Connect and configure your Arduino Pro Mini with an FTDI adapter or over an Arduni Uno to your computer.
+Connect and configure your Arduino Pro Mini with an FTDI adapter or over an Arduno Uno to your computer.
-You should now be able to upload the code.
+You should now be able to upload the code and see logs on the console.